Poyner Township, Black Hawk County, Iowa

-Poyner Township is one of seventeen rural townships in Black Hawk County, Iowa, USA.
-As of the 2000 census, its population was 2581.
+Poyner Township is one of seventeen rural townships in Black Hawk County, Iowa, United States.
+As of the 2000 census, its population was 2,581.

 History

 The township was named for Nathan Poyner, a pioneer minister.

 Geography

 Poyner Township covers an area of 35.26 sqmi and contains two incorporated settlements: Gilbertville and Raymond.
 According to the USGS, it contains four cemeteries: Poyner Township, Saint Joseph's, Saint Mary's and Saint Mary's Catholic.